MicroKORG: Synthesis

 A large knob changes the selected sound group.
 Each group has 16 different patches (two banks of eight); the active patch is selected by the eight LED-illuminated buttons on the front panel, while the accompanying A/B switch toggles between the two banks.
 All patches are user editable, and do not necessarily have to align with the genre groupings listed on the faceplate.

 microKORG S

 In 2016, Korg reissued the microKORG as the modified 'microKORG S'.
 This edition retains the engine and features of the original microKORG (as opposed to the XL/XL+, see below), but includes a new lighter-colored housing, built-in speakers, twice the original patch memory (256 slots) and a Favorites feature to assign 8 patches to the program buttons for easier selection.

 microKORG XL

 The direct successor to the microKORG, the 'microKORG XL', utilizes the MMT (Multi Modelling Technology) engine, and is based on Korg's own R3 synthesizer.
-The XL features a brand-new LCD display and two large Program Select knobs for easier patch access, though has fewer real-time controls than the original microKORG.
+The XL features a brand-new LCD and two large Program Select knobs for easier patch access, though has fewer real-time controls than the original microKORG.

 The microKORG XL groups its 128 factory preset sound patches into 8 groups: